git-uvid/Integration-Parser/README.md

 # Integration-Parser
-Created fpr deploy the Integration Parser into the streamlit cloud.
+Created for deploy the Integration Parser into the streamlit cloud.